anjalirag/anjalirag.github.io/_pages/about.md

 ---
 About Me
 ======
 I am an M.S. student at The University of Texas at Austin in the Electrical and Computer Engineering Department.
-I will be starting my PhD in ECE in Fall 2026 under the supervision of Prof. Kaushik Chowdhury.
+I will be starting my PhD in ECE in Spring 2026 under the supervision of Prof. Kaushik Chowdhury.
 My research is at the intersection of wireless communications and machine learning.

 Research Interests
 ======